-As I promised in my talk at Commit-Conf, I share this recap of the talk where we summarized the peer reviews workflow in team Neptune at Automattic.
+As I promised in my talk at Commit-Conf (Note, I also mentioned this recap in my talk at EDUNOVATIC2019), I share this recap of the talk where we summarized the peer reviews workflow in team Neptune at Automattic.
 First things first, this is the talk video:

 What are we doing?

 So, in a few words, each Happiness Engineer taking part in the process decides what to submit to be reviewed.
 We mainly focus on red bots or negative feedbacks.
 Red Bots are lost opportunities to please our clients and concentrate opportunities to learn.
 We share green bots as they are opportunities to reuse lessons learned from what the others are doing.
 The submission itself is pretty straightforward because what we use is a p2 themed post, that is labeled and made a to-do item that can be closed once we have gathered enough feedback.

 Our goal is double.
 On one hand, and the most important: we want to learn from this process.
 It is not about putting grades on interactions and, consequently on HEs, but about understanding new approaches to enrich ours.
 Also, we try to generate impacts outside of the team itself: GitHub issues, gathering new ideas to enrich our platform, follow ups with customers are good examples.

 Lastly, the implementation is an open and horizontal discussion, where anyone can take part and, or, just take a look.